Gaddafi children closed ranks around father

 "Muatassim also seems to have been tasked with ensuring that the Leaders image is well-preserved through the full array of carefully-planned media events."

-Gaddafi's daughter, Aisha, studied in France and spoke out in defence of her father after the fighting started.
+Gaddafi's daughter, Aisha, studied in France and spoke out in defense of her father after the fighting started.

 Her glamorous image led some to describe her as the Claudia Schiffer of North Africa.
 A lawyer, she later joined a team that unsuccessfully defended Saddam Hussein in Baghdad.
 Her role as a goodwill ambassador for the United Nations did not survive the onset of the popular uprising in Libya in February.